Medicare, Medicaid, and Related Data Sources

 Opioids

 The Department of Justice maintains a little-known data base called ARCOS that tracks the legal distribution of drugs by state and zip code.
 This is an excellent data base for information on the amount in grams of narcotics and other drugs prescribed in states.
-All production of opioids and other controlled substances is approved by the Drug Enforcement Administration (DEA) through the use of Aggregate Production Quotas (APQs).
+All production of opioids and other controlled substances is approved by the Drug Enforcement Administration (DEA) using Aggregate Production Quotas (APQs).
 It is convenient to blame and sue individual drug companies such as Purdue for pushing opioids on doctors and patients.
-However, if the DEA had enforced lower production levels the United States would have had less of an “Opioid epidemic.”
+However, if the DEA had enforced lower production levels the United States would have had less of an opioid epidemic.

 Persons who are Dually Eligible for Medicare and Medicaid